List of Hollyoaks characters introduced in 2007: Harry Thompson

-Harry Thompson (also Hay) was originally played by Daniel Seymour, is the son of Tony Hutchinson (Nick Pickard) and Tessie Thompson (Sian Gibson), who Tessie kept secret from Tony for eight years.
+Harry Thompson (also Hay) was originally played by Daniel Seymour, is the son of Tony Hutchinson (Nick Pickard) and Tessie Thompson (Sian Gibson), whom Tessie kept secret from Tony for eight years.
 He is the godson of Kurt Benson (Jeremy Edwards), Ruth Osborne (Terri Dwyer), Rory "Finn" Finnigan (James Redmond) and Jambo Bolton (Will Mellor).
 He appeared in guest roles in October 2007, March 2008 and finally in March 2009, played by Seymour.
 He went onto appear in the second series of Hollyoaks Later, for Tony's wedding to Cindy Cunningham (Stephanie Waring), but played by Harrison George Rhodes and once again in the sixth series of Hollyoaks Later, to visit Tony and then go on a holiday with him to Spain.
 The role was once again recast to Parry Glasspool.
 For his role as Harry, Glasspool was nominated for a National Television Award for "Best Newcomer".
 In November 2014, it was announced that Harry would be returning in early 2015, once again played by Glasspool.
 In August 2016, Glasspool was suspended from the show for 2 weeks.
 On 16 October 2018, Parry left the show temporarily but returned early 2019.
 He was killed-off on 23 July 2019, however he appeared as a ghost on 29 August 2019.

 Tony got to spend a few days with Harry, but Harry didn't get along with Tony's girlfriend, Jacqui McQueen (Claire Cooper) who resented Tony having a child since she could not have one.
 Jacqui asked Tony to choose between her or Harry and he chose Harry, but later changed his mind, and gave up all contact with Harry.
 In March 2008, Harry began contacting Tony even though Tony asked him not to call.
 When Jacqui found out, she decided that since they were going to have a surrogate baby of their own, she should let Harry back into Tony's life.
-Harry also discovers that his half-sister Grace died two years ago, and was devastated and never got a chance to see her.
+Harry also discovers that his half-sister Grace died two years ago, and was devastated, as never got a chance to see her.
 Harry came for a brief visit and formed a bond with Jacqui.
 Tony was so pleased he even put a photo of Harry on the wall of Il Gnosh.
 He returned in March 2009, after Tony decided to start seeing him again and get his life back on track.
 Harry appeared in the second and sixth series of Hollyoaks Later for Tony's wedding to Cindy Cunningham (Stephanie Waring) and for his holiday to Spain.